-Landscape or natural resource system State of understanding of land tenure, land policy and sustainable development Implications of land tenure for vulnerability and adaptation to climate change Implications of land tenure for mitigation of climate change Impacts of climate change and climate action on land tenure Implications of climate change and climate action for land policy Smallholde r cropland In South Asia and Latin America the poor suffer from limited access including insecure tenancies, though this has been partially alleviated by land reform.
-In Africa informal/customary systems may provide considerable land tenure security and enable long-term investment in land management, but are increasingly weakened by demographic pressures on available land resources increase.
-However, creation of freehold rights through conventional land titling is not a necessary condition for tenure security and may be cost-ineffective or counterproductive.
-Alternative approaches utilising low cost technologies and participatory methods are available.
-Secure and defendable land tenure, including modified customary tenure, has been positively correlated with food production increases.
-Insecure land rights are one factor deterring adaptation and accentuating vulnerability.
-Specific dimensions of inequity in customary systems may act as constraints on adaptation in different contexts.
-LSLAs may be associated with monoculture and other unsustainable land use practices, have negative consequences for soil degradation and disincentivise more sustainable forms of agriculture.
-14 Secure land rights, including through customary systems, can incentivise farmers to adopt long-term climatesmart practices, e.g., planting trees in mixed cropland/forest systems.
-Increased frequency and intensity of extreme weather can lead to displacement and effective loss of land rights.
-TREDD+ programmes tend slightly to increase land tenure insecurity on agricultural forest frontier lands, - but not in forests.
-The strength of the strength Landscape governance and resource tenure reforms at farm and community levels can facilitate and incentivise planning for landscape management and enable the integration of adaptation and mitigation strategies.
-Rangelands Communal management of rangelands in pastoral systems is a rational and internally sustainable response to climate variability and the need for mobility.
+Landscape or natural resource system State of understanding of land tenure, land policy and sustainable development Implications of land tenure for vulnerability and adaptation to climate change Implications of land tenure for mitigation of climate change Impacts of climate change and climate action on land tenure Implications of climate change and climate action for land policy Smallholder cropland In South Asia and Latin America, the poor suffer from limited access, including insecure tenancies, though this has been partially alleviated by land reform.
+In Africa informal/ customary systems may provide considerable land tenure security and enable long-term investment in land management, but are increasingly weakened by demographic pressures on available land resources increase.
+However, creation of freehold rights through conventional land titling is not a necessary condition for tenure security and may be costineffective or counterproductive. ^{2,3,4,5} Alternative approaches utilising low-cost technologies and participatory methods are available.
+6 Secure and defendable land tenure, including modified customary tenure, has been positively correlated with food production increases, ^{7,8,9} Insecure land rights are one factor deterring adaptation and accentuating vulnerability. ^{10,11} Specific dimensions of inequity in customary systems may act as constraints on adaptation in different contexts.
+12 Large-scale land acquisitions (LSLAs) may be associated with monoculture and other unsustainable land-use practices, have negative consequences for soil degradation 13 and disincentivise more sustainable forms of agriculture.
+14 Secure land rights, including through customary systems, can incentivise farmers to adopt long-term climatesmart practices, 15 e.g., planting trees in mixed cropland/forest systems.
+16 Increased frequency and intensity of extreme weather can lead to displacement and effective loss of land rights.
+17 REDD+ (reducing emissions from deforestation and forest degradation) programmes tend slightly to increase land tenure insecurity on agricultural forest frontier lands - but not in forests.
+18 Landscape governance and resource tenure reforms at farm and community levels can facilitate and incentivise planning for landscape management and enable the integration of adaptation and mitigation strategies.
+11 Rangelands Communal management of rangelands in pastoral systems is a rational and internally sustainable response to climate variability and the need for mobility.
 Policies favouring individual or small group land-tenure may have negative impacts on both ecosystems and livelihoods.
-19,20,21 Many pastoralists in lands at risk from desertification do not have secure land tenure, and erosion of traditional communal rangeland tenure has been identified as a determinant of increasing vulnerability to drought and climate change and as a driver of dryland Where pastoralists' traditional land use does not have legal recognition, or where pastoralists are unable to exclude others from land use, this presents significant challenges for carbon sequestration initiatives.
-Increasing conflict on rangelands is a possible result of climate change and environmental pressures, but depends on local institutions.
-Where land use rights for pastoralists are absent or unenforced, demonstrated potential for carbon sequestration may assist Carbon sequestration initiatives on rangelands may require clarification and maintenance of land rights.
-27,28 degradation.
-22,23,24,25,26 advocacy.
-Forests Poor management of state and openaccess forests has been combatted in recent years by a move towards forest decentralisation and community comanagement.
-30,31,32,33,34,35 Land tenure systems have complex interactions with deforestation processes.
-Land tenure security is generally associated with less deforestation, regardless of whether the tenure form is private, customary or communal.
-33,36,37,38 Historical injustices towards forest dwellers can be ameliorated with appropriate policy, e.g., 2006 Forest Rights Act in India.
-39 degradation.
-22,23,24,25,26 Land tenure security can lead to improved adaptation outcomes 40,41,42,43 but land tenure policy for forests that focuses narrowly on cultivation has limited ability to reduce ecological vulnerability or enhance adaptation.
-39 Secure rights to land and forest resources can facilitate efforts to stabilise shifting cultivation and promote more sustainable resource use if appropriate technical and market support are available.
-44 Land tenure insecurity has been identified as a key driver of deforestation and land degradation leading to loss of sinks and creating sources of GHGs 45,46,47,48,49 .
-While land tenure systems interact with land-based mitigation actions in complex ways, forest decentralisation and community comanagement has shown considerable success in slowing forest loss and contributing to carbon mitigation.
-30,31,32,33,34,35 Communal tenure systems may lower transaction costs for REDD+ schemes, though with risk of elite capture of payments.
-Findings on both direction of change in tenure security and extent to which this has been influenced by REDD+ are very diverse.
-The implications of landbased mitigation (e.g., BECCS) on land tenure systems is currently understudied, but evidence from biofuels expansion shows negative impacts on local livelihoods and loss of forest sinks where LSLAs override local land tenure.
-50,51 Forest tenure policies under climate change need to accommodate and enable evolving and shifting boundaries linked to changing forest livelihoods.
-REDD+ programmes need to be integrated with national-level forest tenure reform.
-18 Poor and informal urban settlements Residents of poor and informal urban settlements enjoy varying degrees of tenure security from different forms of tenure.
-Security will be increased by building on de facto rights rather than through abrupt changes in tenure systems.
-52 Public land on the outskirts of urban areas can be used to adapt to increasing flood risks by protecting natural assets.
-Secure land titles in hazardous locations may make occupants reluctant to move and raise the costs of compensation and resettlement.
-Urban land use strategies such as tree planting, establishing public parks, can save energy usage by moderating urban temperature and protect human settlement from natural disaster such as flooding or heatwaves.
-54 Without proper planning, climate hazards can undermine efforts to recognise and strengthen informal tenure rights without proper planning.
-55,56 Climate risks increase the requirements for land use planning and settlement that increases tenure security, with direct involvement of residents, improved use of public land, and innovative collaboration with private and traditional land owners.
-56,57 Riverscapes and riparian fringes Well-defined but spatially flexible community tenure can support regulated and sustainable artisanal capture Unequal land rights and absence of land management Mitigation measures such as protection of riparian forests and grasslands can Secured but spatially flexible tenure will enable climate change mitigation
+19.20.21 Many pastoralists in lands at risk from desertification do not have secure land tenure, and erosion of traditional communal rangeland tenure has been identified as a determinant of increasing vulnerability to drought and climate change and as a driver of dryland degradation.
+22,23,24,25,26 Where pastoralists' traditional land use does not have legal recognition, or where pastoralists are unable to exclude others from land use, this presents significant challenges for carbon sequestration initiatives. ^{27,28} Increasing conflict on rangelands is a possible result of climate change and environmental pressures, but depends on local institutions.
+29 Where land-use rights for pastoralists are absent or unenforced, demonstrated potential for carbon sequestration may assist advocacy.
+28 Carbon sequestration initiatives on rangelands may require clarification and maintenance of land rights.
+27.28